danceyoung/react-native-selectmultiple-button/README.md

 `textStyle`

-Style of text.You can specify any [Text Style Props](https://facebook.github.io/react-native/docs/text.html#style)
+Style of text.
+You can specify any [Text Style Props](https://facebook.github.io/react-native/docs/text.html#style)

 Default style is